Forest expansion of two-body partition functions for sparse interaction graphs: Expression for in terms of trees and cycles

-This concludes the proof of the convergence to the forest expansion of the previous section, as now in the limit $L^*\rightarrow \infty$, every single term multiplying $q^{(L^*-1)}$ is of order one with respect to $L^*$.
+This concludes the proof of the convergence to the forest expansion of the previous section, as now in the limit $L^*\rightarrow \infty$, every single term multiplying $q^{(L^*-1)}$ is of order zero with respect to $L^*$.

+Since the rest does depend on the reference tree, minimizing the rest is a well defined optimization problem, as we discuss in the next section.
+It is interesting also to note that the correction is linear in $\beta$.
+Thus, as we discussed in the section at the beginning of the paper there is an intermediate ``forest phase" between $\bar H^{-1}\leq \beta \leq \beta^*$, and a cycle perturbative phase for $\beta>\bar H^{-1}$.